 Cancer remains one of the greatest challenges facing healthcare systems worldwide.
 One in every six people dies of this disease, making it the world’s second leading cause of death.

 Yet one of the most modern weapons in the battle against cancer is almost inconceivably tiny, measuring less than one millionth of a millionth of a millimeter across: the proton.
-In 2019, Quirónsalud, the Spanish hospital group of Fresenius Helios, is planning to open that country’s first proton beam therapy center.
+In 2019, Quirónsalud, the Spanish hospital group of Fresenius Helios, is planning to open Spain’s first proton beam therapy center.

 One of the most advanced cancer treatments, proton beam therapy works by radiating the tumor with positively charged hydrogen atoms, and has major advantages over traditional radiation therapy: The proton beam is narrower, and can be more precisely targeted, which reduces or even eliminates radiation exposure to the surrounding, healthy tissue.
 As a result, a significantly higher dose can be targeted directly at the tumor, even as the overall amount of radiation used – and the accompanying side effects – are reduced.
 This makes proton beam therapy especially beneficial for children.